 Limit on Travel Expenses.
 If travel expenses are allowed under Section 4.1 above: (i) all travel is subject to written preauthorization and approval by the JCC, and (ii) all travel expenses are limited to the maximum amounts set forth in the JCC’s travel expense policy.

 Expense Limit.
-Contractor shall not invoice the JCC, and the JCC has no obligation to reimburse Contractor, for expenses of any type that exceed in the aggregate the amount of: $0.00 for the Initial Term
+Contractor shall not invoice the JCC, and the JCC has no obligation to reimburse Contractor, for expenses of any type that exceed in the aggregate the amount of: $0.00 for the Initial Term.

 Required Certification.
 Contractor must include with any request for reimbursement from the JCC a certification that Contractor is not seeking reimbursement for costs incurred to assist, promote, or deter union organizing.
 If Contractor incurs costs or makes expenditures to assist, promote or deter union organizing, Contractor will maintain records sufficient to show that no reimbursement from the JCC was sought for these costs, and Contractor will provide those records to the Attorney General upon request.